onbloc/adena-wallet/README.md

 ## Introduction

-**Adena** is a friendly, open-source, non-custodial Gnoland wallet, built for Gnomes worldwide.
-Adena exists to power millions of realms (smart contracts in gnolang) and tokens that will flourish the Gnoland ecosystem with a quality interface, NFT & custom token support, and a seamless integration procedure.
+**Adena** is a friendly, open-source, non-custodial gno.land wallet, built for Gnomes worldwide.
+Adena exists to power millions of realms (smart contracts in gnolang) and tokens that will flourish the gno.land ecosystem with a quality interface, NFT & custom token support, and a seamless integration procedure.
 ​

 For users, Adena makes managing crypto as simple as keeping and sending money on Paypal or Venmo.